tjnh05/ner/README.md

 This program is SDK of Ner service API.

-It can handle one sentence and simple text file in chinese
+It can handle one sentence and simple text file in chinese.
 For instance:
 ```bash
 $ python ner.py